 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-Where such documents are essential to providing our services, we plan to either fix these or replace them with accessible HTML pages by July 2021.
+Where such documents are essential to providing our services, we plan to either fix these or replace them with accessible HTML by the end of 2021.